Skidmore College: Sustainability

 Skidmore's Strategic Plan reflects the college's commitment to sustainability and includes a pledge to deepen connections with the local community, emphasize planning for sustainable operation, and reduce the college's environmental footprint.
 Three of Skidmore's buildings have geothermal heating and cooling systems, and the college has recently hired a sustainability coordinator to assist with efforts to "green" the campus.
 Skidmore received a grade of "B+" on the Sustainable Endowment Institute's "College Sustainability Report Card 2011."
-Transportation planning and sustainable investment priorities helped the college to earn this relatively high mark.

 Athletics

+Skidmore College's athletic teams, which are nicknamed the Thoroughbreds, compete in the National Collegiate Athletic Association (NCAA) Division III.

-Skidmore's Athletic Department currently funds and supports 19 varsity teams, including basketball, ice hockey, rowing and riding.
+Skidmore's athletic department, run out of the Williamson Sports Center, currently funds and supports 19 varsity teams, including basketball, ice hockey, rowing and riding.
+Skidmore is a founding member of the Upstate Collegiate Athletic Association, which was renamed to the Liberty League in 2004.
+As of 2024, Skidmore has won 11 National Championships and 92 Conference Championships.

-In 2003–2004, players from twelve Thoroughbred teams qualified for regional or national team and individual honors, and more than 95 Skidmore athletes earned league honors.
-Currently led by Athletic Director Gail Cummings-Danson, Skidmore is a member of the Liberty League and is run out of the recently dedicated Williamson Sports Center.

-In 1998 the Women's Tennis Team won the Division III National Title and have been ranked in the Division III top 25 and competed in the NCAA Tournament since 2006.
-In 2005, the Skidmore Men's Baseball and Lacrosse teams won their conference championships and appeared for the first time in the NCAA Tournament.
-In 2008 the Women's Crew team was invited to the Eastern Collegiate Athletics Conference in Massachusetts and the Women's Varsity Eight finished the season ranked tenth in the nation.
-The women's Field Hockey team are four time consecutive Liberty League Champions (2008, 2009, 2010, 2011, and 2013), appeared in the Division III Final Four in 2010 and 2013, as well as in the NCAA tournament 13 times.

-The Skidmore Golf team was the first team to participate in an NCAA Championship in 1987 and has continued to do so for the past 26 years.

 From 1973 until 1982, Skidmore athletic teams were nicknamed the "Wombats".
-In 1982 the team nickname was changed to "Thoroughbreds" because it was felt that the wombat "lacked the image of an athlete."
+In 1982, the team nickname was changed to "Thoroughbreds" because it was felt that the wombat "lacked the image of an athlete."